syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/common-installation-errors.md

 ## Unable to find a valid license or trial

-**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio&reg; for ASP .
+**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio<sup style="font-size:70%">&reg;</sup> for ASP .
 NET MVC - EJ2 under your account.

 ***Offline installer***